 Are your tenants required to hold their own insurance?
 This requirement shows your insurance provider how you deal with risks.
 It can also be a great way to determine which potential tenants are serious.
 To learn more about requiring tenants’ insurance, click here.

 Many home insurance providers will refuse coverage to owners seeking to rent their home on a short-term basis through services such as Airbnb.
-The frequency with which guests (who are unfamiliar with the property) enter and exit the building, and the associated risk of a liability claim is often overwhelming.
+The frequency with which guests (who are unfamiliar with the property) enter and exit the building, and the associated risk of a liability claim is often greater than a long-term rental.

 Square One, however, understands the convenience associated with short-term rentals.
 For customers renting for less than 6 months, we provide the same great coverage as long-term rental insurance with only a few stipulations: